Call now in confidence immediate help & advice 24/7

 Aside from entering a drug and alcohol rehab, subjects can join a local fellowship such as Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous or SMART Recovery.

-These fellowship groups provide a support network, active engagement strategies, and non-judgemental environments for addicted people to facilitate their recovery.
+These fellowship groups provide a support network, active engagement strategies and non-judgemental environments for addicted people to facilitate their recovery in a similar way to the camaraderie experienced at drug and alcohol rehab in Plymouth.

-However, while joining a fellowship programme is an incredibly effective way to reinforce your lifestyle of abstinence, they complement addiction treatment at rehab, and work best when the patient is already or has undergone treatment.
+However, while joining a fellowship programme is an incredibly effective way to reinforce your lifestyle of abstinence, they complement addiction treatment at drug and alcohol rehab, and work best when the patient is already or has undergone treatment.

 Address: Hyde Park House, Mutley, Plymouth PL4 6LF